The Center for Student Success and Engagement is primarily responsible for the majority of students’ testing and assessment needs.

 The National ACT is best for area high school students who want to have their scores posted in the National ACT database to be available for sending to many colleges.
 Anyone can take the National ACT and it is also administered though OSUM on campus, but you must plan well ahead, and be prepared to pay and pre-register online.

-On-Line Classes and Independent Studies: If you are taking an online course or an independent study, your course facilitator may have you take exams in the Student Resource Center.
+On-Line Classes and Independent Studies: If you are taking an online course or an independent study, your course facilitator may have you take exams in the Center for Student Success and Engagement .
 It is always important to know the name of your instructor and course number when arriving at the SRC to take a test.
 All test are alphabetized under the instructor’s last name.
 All testing done in the SRC requires that you bring some form of identification, preferably your driver’s license.
 No cell phones will be permitted in the testing room.